2026 ANZCA CTN Strategic Research Workshop

 Friday 21 August - Stream 1

-Session overview and target audience: This stream tailored for research co-ordinators, site investigators, and team members, including fellows and trainees, interested in running multicentre trials at their hospital site.
+Target audience: This stream is tailored for research co-ordinators, site investigators, and team members, including fellows and trainees, interested in running multicentre trials at their hospital site.

 Stream 1 | ||